Can You Appeal a DUI Conviction in Utah?

 There are two primary types of courts that hear trials in Utah: the justice courts and the district courts.
 The justice courts are in charge of overseeing lesser criminal charges such as Class C and B misdemeanors, among others.
 District courts, on the other hand, have general jurisdiction to hear trials for more serious criminal charges such as Class A misdemeanors and all felonies.

 If your appeal is ultimately denied, you may be able to appeal the case further to the Utah Supreme Court or even the U.S. Supreme Court.
-If your appeals are denied, you may have options to file a “collateral appeal” for serious rights violations, though these are quite rare in DUI cases.
+This requires a petition for “writ of certiorari,” which is essentially a request to the Utah Supreme Court or the U.S. Supreme Court to review your case.
+Filing the petition does not guarantee that your case will be heard.
+It is entirely in the discretion of either court to grant or deny your petition.
+If the court denies your petition, the decision of the lower court of appeals will be upheld.
+If your appeals are denied, you may have options to file a “collateral appeal” or petition for “post-conviction relief” for serious rights violations, though these are quite rare in DUI cases.

 DUI Defense Lawyer Handling Misdemeanor and Felony DUI Charges and Appeals in Utah

 You could face a long list of problems if you get charged and convicted for a DUI.
+The consequences of a DUI conviction may be very serious and long-lasting.
 However, there are ways to appeal your conviction and sentence.
 If you or a loved one was convicted of a DUI in Utah, you need to seek legal assistance from a skilled Salt Lake City criminal defense lawyer.
 Darwin Overson knows the ins and outs of Utah’s criminal law and is ready to uphold your rights as a defendant.
-To learn more about your case in a free consultation, call Overson Law at (801) 758-2287 today.
+To learn more about your case in a free consultation, call the Utah criminal defense attorneys at Overson Law at (801) 758-2287 today.